Meet our Pastors

 Associate Pastor

-Jackson joined the staff at First Baptist as Associate Pastor in February of 2024.
-He is a native of Mount Sterling, KY, a graduate of Transylvania University, and is currently pursuing further theological education.
-Jackson has served congregations in Louisville, Frankfort, and Little Rock, Arkansas.
+Jackson is the Associate Pastor at First Baptist Church, where he was called in February 2024.
+A native of Mount Sterling, KY, he is a graduate of Transylvania University and is currently pursuing theological studies at Central Baptist Theological Seminary.
+He has previously served congregations in Louisville, Frankfort, and Little Rock, Arkansas.
+Jackson is especially passionate about church growth, NextGen ministry, and helping others deepen their faith in the Lord Jesus Christ.

 Email Pastor Jackson —>